cloudyr/googleComputeEngineR/README.md

 ## Creating an instance

-To create an instance you need to specify:
+To create an instance from scratch you need to specify:

 * Name
 * Project [if not default]